roxgib/anki-contanki/README.md

 With this release earlier versions of Anki now work, however a new issue has cropped up with certain controllers presenting themselves multiple times, which causes various issues.
 It's likely I'll have to add support for choosing which controller to use to resolve this.

-For the next release I'm aiming to add support for custom actions and modifers, finish the controls screens and default profiles for all supported controllers, and connect the remaining options.
+For the next release I'm aiming to add support for custom actions and modifiers, finish the controls screens and default profiles for all supported controllers, and connect the remaining options.
 That should cover all the key features and once 2.1.50 releases I'll hopefully be ready release a beta.

 ### Alpha 4